MohammadAbuShams/COMP433-Software-engineering-InkLink-NEWSAGENT-Shop/README.md

 The Newsagent Shop project aims to provide a comprehensive system to manage newspaper subscriptions and delivery, enhancing customer service and operational efficiency.
 The system enables users to manage their subscriptions, order newspapers, process payments securely, and receive newspapers at their doorstep.

-## Team Members

-- Hatem Hussein (1200894)
-- Mohammad Abu Shams (1200549)
-- Joud Hijaz (1200342)

-## Instructor

-Dr. Samer Zein

 ## Features

 - **User Account Management**: Allow users to sign up, sign in, and manage their accounts.
-- **Subscription Management**: Users can subscribe to various newspapers, manage subscription durations, and delivery options.
+- **Subscription Management**: Users can subscribe to various newspapers, and manage subscription durations, and delivery options.
 - **Payment Processing**: Integrated multiple payment methods including credit/debit cards and digital wallets.
 - **Inventory Management**: Enables staff to update, add, and monitor newspaper stocks.
 - **Sales Reporting**: Generates comprehensive sales and inventory reports.